Birth through Kindergarten

 What can I do with a degree in Birth through Kindergarten?

 Graduates of the Birth through Kindergarten program will earn an Arkansas state license to teach in Birth-Kindergarten/Special Education classrooms.
 In addition, graduates may go on to be a Certified Child Life Specialist or a Certified Family Life Educator.
 Graduates may also choose to continue their education through graduate or professional school.
 Popular career choices include:

 - Infant and Toddler Teacher

 - Special Education Teacher

 What does a Birth through Kindergarten major study?

-Course requirements for Birth through Kindergarten can be found in the UA Course Catalog.
-There are also printable PDFs of the checksheets and semester-by-semester degree plans available in Box.
+Course requirements and a semester-by-semester degree plan for Birth through Kindergarten can be found in the UA Course Catalog.
+There is also a printable 2022-2023 checksheet and an archive of past PDFs of the checksheets and semester-by-semester degree plans available in Box.